peterDijk/reservations-server/README.md

 - creates a new account.
 Sets the account administrator to the current logged in user
 - change to the current user's `roles` -> adds Account Admin role

+`POST /accounts/generateInvite`
+- Authorized (Role `account_admin`)
+- parameters: `accountId`
+- throws if: no account, not the account admin
+- generates random 4 letter/number string
+ - stores it with the account
+ - returns saved account

+`POST /accounts/members`
+- Authorized (Role `user`)
+- parameters: `accountId, inviteToken (optional)`
+- throws if: no account, no token but required for account

 `GET /accounts`
 - returns a list of all accounts, including the related administrators